Security Standards

 • Log files should be reviewed regularly for anomalies.

-• Log files should be submitted to IT for automatic review by the Intrusion Detection System (IDS)
+• Log files should be submitted to IT for automatic review by the Intrusion Detection System (IDS).

 Backup Procedures